The federal solar rebates provide an incentive for solar systems both small and large under the Renewable Energy Target (RET).

 The remaining factors that would influence the output of a system like shading, panel orientation, and efficiency losses are ignored for the purposes of the STC solar rebate.

 STC Rebate for 6.6kW Solar Systems Around Australia

 See the full postcode list on the Clean Energy Regular website

-The Large-scale Renewable Energy Target (LRET): Solar power systems >100kW
+The Large-scale Renewable Energy Target (LRET) – Solar Systems Over 100kW

 Under the RET, in addition to STCs, power utilities are also required to surrender a set number of Large-scale Generation Certificates (LGCs).